Gridnour/international-recipes/pages/about.md

 ---
 {% include feature/jumbotron.html objectid="objects/header.jpg"%}

+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection

 This is a small collection of recipes gathered from the United States, South Korea, China, Turkey, and Mexico.
 I have lived and traveled to many countries and wanted to share some of my favorite recipes.
 I am also lactose intoleract and wanted to provide a way to find recipes that may use dairy substitutions or not include dairy.